Austin Film Critics Association Awards 2024

 The 20th Austin Film Critics Association Awards, honoring the best in filmmaking for 2024, were announced on January 6, 2025.
 The nominations were announced on December 27, 2024.

+Statistics

 Brady Corbet's epic drama The Brutalist led the nominations with ten, followed by Dune: Part Two with eight, and Anora and The Substance with seven each.
 Unlike previous editions of the awards were five nominees while one winner was presented for the Robert R. "Bobby" McCurdy Memorial Breakthrough Artist Award; this year, the award went to all five top nominees.

 Anora received the most awards with five, including Best Film, followed by Sing Sing with four.